 Morning session starts at 10.00; break for lunch; afternoon session 13.00 to 15.00.

 Plenty of tea, coffee and biscuits; bring your own lunch.

 You are welcome to just turn up, but it helps us if you could use the form below to indicate you might be coming.

-Please tell any friend hovering on trying or coming back to bridge
+Please tell any friend hovering on the brink of trying or coming back to bridge

 Tuesday Evening - 8pm - 9.45pm

 Randomly Chosen Hands - Wide Ranging Discussion